fsbolero/Bolero/CONTRIBUTING.md

 ## Automated tests

-The automated tests are located in the `tests/Unit/` project.
+The automated tests are located in the `tests/Unit/` and `tests/Unit.Client` project.
 They use the following tools:

 * [NUnit](https://nunit.org/) as the testing framework.